dortania/OpenCore-Install-Guide/config-laptop.plist/coffee-lake-plus.md

 ### Emulate

-Needed for spoofing unsupported CPUs like Pentiums and Celerons
+Needed for spoofing unsupported CPUs like Pentiums and Celerons.

 * **CpuidMask**: Leave this blank
 * **CpuidData**: Leave this blank

 ### Force

-Used for loading kexts off system volume, only relevant for older operating systems where certain kexts are not present in the cache(ie. IONetworkingFamily in 10.6).
+Used for loading kexts off system volume, only relevant for older operating systems where certain kexts are not present in the cache (ie. IONetworkingFamily in 10.6).

 For us, we can ignore.